ringcentral/ringcentral-softphone-ts/README.md

 play -t raw -b 16 -r 16000 -e signed-integer test.wav
 ```

+### Multiple instances with same credentials

+You can run multiple softphone instances with the same credentials without encountering any errors.
+However, only the most recent instance will receive inbound calls.

+In the future, we may consider supporting multiple active instances using the same credentials.
+For now, we believe there is no demand for this functionality.

 ### Invalid callee number

 If you call an invalid number.
 The sip server will return "SIP/2.0 486 Busy Here".